Nvidia’s AI Chips Sale to China Benefits All Parties

 Policy Shift on Nvidia H200 AI Chips

-In a surprising policy shift, the U.S. government has decided to allow Nvidia to sell its advanced H200 AI chips to certain Chinese customers.
-This decision marks a significant change in the ongoing AI competition between the U.S. and China, offering benefits for all parties involved.
+Apparently, This decision marks a significant change in the ongoing AI competition between the U.S. and China, offering benefits for all parties involved.
+Basically, Everybody wins in this situation.

 Announcement and Terms